Lowara1243/ocr-bot/README.md

 - **Ready for Deployment:** Optimized for easy deployment with Docker Compose / Podman Compose.

 ## Quick Start (Docker Compose)
+This is the recommended way to run the bot.

-1. Create a new directory and place your `docker-compose.yml` there.
+1. Create a new directory for your bot.
-2. Copy the example environment file:
-    ```bash
-    cp .env.example .env
-    ```
-3. Edit `.env` and set at least `BOT_TOKEN`.
-4. Create a `docker-compose.yml` with the following content, replacing `YOUR_USERNAME` if you host the image yourself:
+2. Create a `docker-compose.yml` file in this directory with the following content:
     ```yaml
     version: '3.8'